iterative/dvc.org/static/docs/get-started/index.md

 [example](/doc/get-started/example).
 It covers pipelines and reproducibility.
 It's a short version of the [tutorial](/doc/tutorial).

+✅ Please, join our [community](https://discordapp.com/invite/KGXf8d) or check these [support](/support) options if you have any questions or need any help.
+We are very responsive ⚡.

-Check out the [Github](https://github.com/iterative/dvc) page and give us a ⭐ if you like the project!
+✅ Check out the [Github](https://github.com/iterative/dvc) page and give us a ⭐ if you like the project!

-We also have other short tutorials to describe different use cases:
+✅ We also have other short tutorials to describe different use cases:

 * In the [data and model versioning](/doc/use-cases/data-and-model-files-versioning) you can learn how to use DVC to take under control large data or model files.